 Pattern or design used: My Own Design - Kathryn Walmsley

-Posted on May 27th, 2012 in design, how-to, tips & tricks, quilting, reader's closet, notions, sewing machine, quilting, measuring, edge, button, iron, hand stitching, home dec, hand drafted patterns
+Posted on May 27th, 2012 in design, All How-To, tips & tricks, quilting, reader's closet, notions, sewing machine, quilting, edge, measuring, button, hand stitching, iron, home dec, hand drafted patterns

 Quilt Your Stash